libgdx/gdx-liftoff/Architecture.md

 The results of the initiation are as follows:

-- All annotated application components are created and filled with dependency injection.
+- All annotated application components are created via reflection and filled by a dependency injection framework.
 - All components such as libGDX libraries, platforms, languages, or project templates are created and registered.
 - [MainView](src/main/kotlin/gdx/liftoff/views/MainView.kt) is constructed from a LML template and rendered.